AndreasArvidsson/gh-pr-labeler/README.md

 npm run build
 ```

 `npm run build` bundles the action and all runtime dependencies into the committed `dist/index.js`.
-CI verifies the tests, strict TypeScript checking, and that rebuilding does not change the committed bundle.
+CI verifies the tests, lint checking, and that rebuilding does not change the committed bundle.